kopiotrek/DIME-Camera-Packages/README.md

 # Camera Packages - DIME
 This repository contains the setup instructions and links to for the all the camera packages for the official implementation of [DIME](https://arxiv.org/abs/2203.13251).
+The base repo containing all the information can be found at [DIME - Models](https://github.com/NYU-robot-learning/DIME-Models).

 ## Packages part of the Setup:
 We install two ROS packages to setup the camera module: